PostHog/posthog.com/contents/handbook/people/training.md

 You may buy a couple of books a month without asking for permission.
 As a general rule, spending up to $50/month on books is fine and requires no extra permission.
 You can use your books budget towards audiobooks as well if you prefer.

 Books do not have to be tied directly to your area, and they only need be loosely relevant to your work.
 For example, biographies of leaders can help a manager to learn, and can in fact be more valuable than a tactical book on management.
 Likewise, if you're an engineer, a book on design can also be particularly valuable for you to read.
+Additionally, we host a monthly book club called BookHog, and the budget can be used for those books as well.

 ## Training budget